top of page

 Kyonté is a 7th-generation American, Washington, D.C. native, artist, and entrepreneur.
 He is a credited singer, songwriter, producer, musician, and performer.

 Kyonté's upcoming album, tentatively titled Inferno, sonically maps his journey through the vices and virtues that shaped his identity and art over the past decade.
-The lead single, "THAT GIRL" (2023) explores the design and pursuit of a muse.
-Kyonté prototypes a funk Soul-infused joint with a Go-Go bounce inspired by the charisma and style unique to the women of the DMV (DC-MD-VA) and recognized worldwide.
+In his latest single, "WALLS," Kyonté bares his soul as he examines the perspectives of his people and surroundings to gain a higher level of appreciation for the events and conditions that open the door to awareness, ascension, and evolution.

 Following the passing of his great-grandmother and family matron, Evelyn “Nana” Vincent in 2018, Kyonté founded 7OUTH7IDE7UN LLC, a creative consulting and entertainment production company.
 Inspired by his family’s complex heritage and legacy, 7OUTH7IDE7UN's inaugural project I AM :: ONE released as dual singles (A/B sides) on President's Day in 2021.
 "I AM" and "ONE" explore the themes of Americana through the sounds of Kyonté’s experiences and travels.